wyattS-95/WyattShabe/README.md

 # Wyatt Shabe
 ## Welcome to My GitHub Repository!
 This repository showcases the coding projects I have completed.
-As a software engineering student, I believe in continually searching for new challenges to learn new skills and improve the ones I already possess.
+As a software engineering student, I am continually searching for new challenges to learn new skills and improve the ones I already possess.
 This collection represents my exploration of computer science and software engineering.
 It shows what I have learned and demonstrates my problem-solving skills.

 ## Projects
-Here's a brief overview my favorite projects found in this repository:
+Here's a brief overview of my favorite projects found in this repository:

-### Project Name 1: Brief description of the project and its significance. (ml project)
+### A.I.B.B.: This project involved building a machine learning pipeline using XGBoost and scikit-learn to predict the finishing position of a Formula 1 driver in a race based on historical performance, track characteristics, and driver-specific factors.
+This project demonstrates experience with real-world data challenges, such as missing values, categorical encoding, and handling domain-specific nuances.

-Technologies used: List of languages, frameworks, and tools utilized.
+Technologies used: Python, Pandas, NumPy, XGBoost, scikit-learn, and Google Colab
 Link to the project folder or relevant files.

-### Project Name 2: Brief description of the project and its significance. (good asp.net mvc project)
+### Weather App: Brief description of the project and its significance.

 Technologies used: List of languages, frameworks, and tools utilized.
 Link to the project folder or relevant files.

-### Project Name 3: Brief description of the project and its significance. (react native project)
+### Arbitration Calculator: Brief description of the project and its significance.

 Technologies used: List of languages, frameworks, and tools utilized.
 Link to the project folder or relevant files.

-There are much more projects that can be found in this repository so feel free to explore.

 ## Why Hire Me?
 **Passion for Problem-Solving:** I'm passionate about taking on complex problems and finding innovative solutions through code.